 - SUSPENSION: Front and rear suspension both taking the form of high-precision five-link layouts

 - if desired, sport differential for even more dynamic handling

 - adaptive air suspension with hydraulically controlled dampers as standard, four selectable ride height levels

-- fully active controlled Audi AI active suspension as option; acts separately on each wheel and permits extremely high spread of profiles from comfortable to sporty; improves passive safety by raising body in event of lateral collision in conjunction with pre sense 360°
+- fully active-controlled Audi AI active suspension as an option; acts separately on each wheel and permits extremely high spread of profiles from comfortable to sporty; improves passive safety by raising the body in event of a lateral collision in conjunction with pre sense 360°

 - next-stage electronic suspension platform (ESP) for central signal data processing and driving status calculation

 - AUDI AI: innovative technologies brought together under the Audi AI label.
 Traffic jam pilot as a world-first solution for highly automated driving in nose-to-tail traffic at up to 60 km/h (37.3 mph) on freeways and highways where a physical barrier separates the two carriageways; plus parking and garage pilot with remote function for driverless parking